MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 Your Snap's avatar should fit in a **32px circular frame in SVG format**.
 Avoid using images with small details, as they won't be impactful in the allotted space.
 Use something bold, simple, and easily understood.

+The avatar must be a valid SVG.
+It should be clearly visible on both light and dark backgrounds.
+It should also be square, or else it will be stretched or cropped.

+You can use [SVGviewer.dev](https://www.svgviewer.dev/) to validate and optimize your SVG.

 **Name**